cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 AEAD_AES_128_GCM_SIV can tolerate a limited amount of nonce reuse.
 This document focuses on AEAD schemes requiring non-repeating nonces.

-It is good practice to have limits on how many times the same key (or pair of key and nonce) are used.
-Setting a limit based on some measurable property of the usage, such as number of protected messages, amount of data transferred, or time passed ensures that it is easy to apply limits.
+It is good practice to have limits on how many times the same key (or key-nonce pair) are used.
+Setting a limit based on some measurable property of the usage, such as the number of protected messages, amount of data transferred, or elapsed time, ensures that it is easy to apply limits.
 This might require the application of simplifying assumptions.
 For example, TLS 1.3 and QUIC both specify limits on the number of records that can be protected, using the simplifying assumption that records are the same size; see {{Section 5.5 of